-We do not have a sales or marketing infrastructure and have no experience in the sale, marketing or distribution of therapeutic products.
-To achieve commercial success for any product for which we have obtained marketing approval, we will need to establish sales, marketing and distribution capabilities, either ourselves or through collaborations or other arrangements with third parties as we have under the Valeant license agreements.
+We do not have a sales or marketing infrastructure.
+To achieve commercial success for any product for which we have obtained marketing approval and have not licensed the commercialization rights, we will need to establish sales, marketing and distribution capabilities, either ourselves or through collaborations or other arrangements with third parties as we have under the Valeant license agreements.

-In the future, we plan to build a focused sales and marketing infrastructure to market or co-promote the EGP-437 Combination Product, EyeGate OBG and possibly other product candidates that we develop in the U.S., if and when they are approved.
+In the future, we plan to build an ophthalmic focused sales and marketing infrastructure to market or co-promote the EyeGate OBG product and possibly other product candidates that we develop in the U.S., if and when they are approved.
 There are risks involved with establishing our own sales, marketing and distribution capabilities.
 For example, recruiting and training a sales force is expensive and time consuming and could delay any product launch.
-If the commercial launch of the EGP-437 Combination Product, EyeGate OBG or any other product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
+If the commercial launch of the EyeGate OBG or any other product candidate for which we recruit a sales force and establish marketing capabilities is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.